Threaded Rod For Custom Bolts

 Then Finishing

 Proper deburr after cutting is the key to making the end accept a nut nicely.
 There are several ways to accomplish this including a file, a thread file, or my favorite.
-I don’t recommend finishing with an abrasive grinder as that leaves a pretty rough surface that can be as bad as the burrs from cutting.
+I do not recommend finishing with an abrasive grinder as that leaves a pretty rough surface that can be as bad as the burrs from cutting.
 Choose a file instead.

 Bending Threaded Rod

-It’s a chunk of steel, so bend it to fit the need — Right?
+Threaded rod is just a chunk of steel, so bend it to fit the need – Right?
 Well, sometimes.

 All-Thread Tight Bend